SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

     pip install loguru
     ```

-    and remember to add to your requirements file.
+    and remember to add it to your requirements file.

 2. Create a script called `my_logger.py` and try logging a few messages using `loguru`.
 Make sure to log at least one
     message of each level: `debug`, `info`, `warning`, `error` and `critical`.